Hawaii: Flora and fauna

-The islands of Hawaii are distant from other land habitats, and life is thought to have arrived there by wind, waves (i.e., by ocean currents), and wings (i.e., birds, insects, and any seeds that they may have carried on their feathers).
-Hawaii has more endangered species and has lost a higher percentage of its endemic species than any other U.S. state.
+The islands of Hawaiʻi are distant from other land habitats, and life is thought to have arrived there by wind, waves (i.e., ocean currents), and wings (i.e., birds, insects, and seeds they may have carried on their feathers).
+Hawaiʻi has more endangered species and has lost a higher percentage of its endemic species than any other U.S. state.
 The endemic plant Brighamia now requires hand pollination because its natural pollinator is presumed to be extinct.
 The two species of Brighamia—B. rockii and B. insignis—are represented in the wild by around 120 individual plants.
 To ensure that these plants set seed, biologists rappel down 3000 foot cliffs to brush pollen onto their stigmas.

 Terrestrial ecology

-The archipelago's extant main islands have been above the surface of the ocean for less than 10million years, a fraction of the time biological colonization and evolution have occurred there.
-The islands are well known for the environmental diversity that occurs on high mountains within a trade winds field.
+The archipelago's extant main islands have been above the ocean's surface for less than 10 million years, a fraction of the time biological colonization and evolution have occurred there.
+The islands are known for the environmental diversity that occurs on high mountains within a trade winds field.
 Native Hawaiians developed complex horticultural practices to utilize the surrounding ecosystem for agriculture.
-Cultural practices developed to enshrine values of environmental stewardship and reciprocity with the natural world, resulting in widespread biodiversity and intricate social and environmental relationships that persist to this day.
+Cultural practices developed to enshrine values of environmental stewardship and reciprocity with the natural world, resulting in widespread biodiversity and intricate social and environmental relationships that still persist.
 On a single island, the climate around the coasts can range from dry tropical (less than 20 in annual rainfall) to wet tropical; on the slopes, environments range from tropical rainforest (more than 200 in per year), through a temperate climate, to alpine conditions with a cold, dry climate.
-The rainy climate impacts soil development, which largely determines ground permeability, affecting the distribution of streams and wetlands.
+The rainy climate affects soil development, which largely determines ground permeability and the distribution of streams and wetlands.

 Protected areas

-Several areas in Hawaii are under the National Park Service's protection.
-Hawaii has two national parks: Haleakalā National Park, near Kula on Maui, which features the dormant volcano Haleakalā that formed east Maui; and Hawaii Volcanoes National Park, in the southeast region of Hawaii Island, which includes the active volcano Kīlauea and its rift zones.
+Several areas in Hawaiʻi are under the National Park Service's protection.
+Hawaii has two national parks: Haleakalā National Park, near Kula on Maui, which features the dormant volcano Haleakalā that formed east Maui; and Hawaii Volcanoes National Park, in the southeast region of Hawaiʻi Island, which includes the active volcano Kīlauea and its rift zones.

-There are three national historical parks: Kalaupapa National Historical Park in Kalaupapa, Molokai, the site of a former leper colony; Kaloko-Honokōhau National Historical Park in Kailua-Kona on Hawaii Island; and Puuhonua o Hōnaunau National Historical Park, an ancient place of refuge on Hawaii Island's west coast.
-Other areas under the National Park Service's control include Ala Kahakai National Historic Trail on Hawaii Island and the USS Arizona Memorial at Pearl Harbor on Oahu.
+There are three national historical parks: Kalaupapa National Historical Park in Kalaupapa, Molokaʻi, the site of a former leper colony; Kaloko-Honokōhau National Historical Park in Kailua-Kona on Hawaiʻi Island; and Puʻuhonua o Hōnaunau National Historical Park, an ancient place of refuge on Hawaiʻi Island's west coast.
+Other areas under the National Park Service's control include Ala Kahakai National Historic Trail on Hawaiʻi Island and the USS Arizona Memorial at Pearl Harbor on Oʻahu.

 President George W. Bush proclaimed the Papahānaumokuākea Marine National Monument on June 15, 2006.
 The monument covers roughly 140000 mi2 of reefs, atolls, and shallow and deep sea out to 50 mi offshore in the Pacific Ocean—an area larger than all the national parks in the U.S. combined.